xLeitix/acostt/README.md

 In addition to frequent meetings with your advisors, you will also be embedded in a closely-knit and successful research group operating in Sweden and Switzerland, with collaborators all over Europe and the world.

 Chalmers continuously strives to be an attractive employer.
 Equality and diversity are substantial foundations in all activities at Chalmers.

-## Applying

-We are currently gauging interest in this position before formally opening the call.
-To state your interest, please send an email with the following material to [Philipp Leitner](mailto:philipp.leitner@chalmers.se):

-* CV
-* 2 references that we can contact (e.g., master's thesis advisor)
-* Personal letter (up tp 3 pages, where you describe previous research, future goals, and what you like about this project)
-* Any other application material that you think supports your case

-**The soft deadline is Sept.
-30th.
-However, applications will be reviewed as they come in.
-Hence, please apply as soon as possible.**

 ## Further Questions?
 If you have any open questions, please contact [Philipp](mailto:philipp.leitner@chalmers.se) via email.